HMS-Core/hms-toolkit-convertor/README.md

 Introduction
 ------------

-Convertor is used to implement efficient conversion between the GMS and HMS.
-It helps developers quickly integrate open capabilities of the HMS by converting the GMS-based application framework to the HMS-based application framework.
-The code can be converted from GMS-based to HMS-based or both GMS and HMS are supported.
+Convertor is a code conversion tool supporting Java and Kotlin projects.
+It helps developers to automatically convert GMS APIs called by apps into corresponding HMS APIs, implementing quick conversion and HMS integration.
+The HMS Convertor provides the following functions:

+- New Conversion: Automatically converts GMS APIs invoked by an app to HMS APIs.

+- Open Last Conversion: Opens the last conversion result.

+- Save All: Save the corrent project and conversion information.

+- Restore Project: Restores a project with the backup file.

 Build
 ------------------